linux-okernel/linux-okernel-components/test_mappings/vsys-update/README.md

 register the new sysctl.
 The new systemctl is then used to gain a root shell.
 We are grateful to rebel for sharing their work.

+Since we the above bug has been fixed, we simulate by inserting kernel modules.
+Linux-okernel detects/prevents the write to the vsys area.

 For this test to work you will need to compile your kernel with the following options.

 CAVEAT EMPTOR: this works on a dual processor Z640.
 On other machines I've seen the kernel hang or deadlock.